Our story

 The founding of Watts Gallery

-Watts Gallery was founded in 1904 by visionary couple George Frederic (G F) Watts and Mary Seton Watts.
-Artists and social pioneers, G F and Mary initially relocated to Compton from West London having built Limnerslease as a winter retreat.
+Watts Gallery was founded by visionary couple George Frederic (G F) Watts and Mary Seton Watts.
+Artists and social pioneers, G F and Mary shared an enduring conviction that art has the power to inspire and transform lives.

 G F was one of the foremost artists of the 19th century and became known as 'England's Michelangelo' for his powerful works and portraits.
-Mary, a visionary designer and artist, founded the Potters' Arts Guild at Compton, a progressive business with the aim to promote traditional craft practices and create jobs for the local community.
+Mary, a visionary designer, artist, businesswoman and philanthropist, found ways for her art and creativity to support and inspire the people around her.

 Watts Gallery today